pombredanne/yocto-spdx/README.md

 * Kevin Lumbard <klumbard@unomaha.edu>

 All contributions to Yocto+SPDX are subject to review by UNO Yocto-SPDX project group before being merged.

+\* Yocto+SPDX has no affiliation with the SPDX workgroup, the Yocto Project or the Linux Foundation.